hlandau/ncdocs/domain-names.md

     of "delegate".
 Further, support for "import" is as of writing greater than support for "delegate", which is negligible.
 Thus, the "delegate" item type is deprecated.

+  - "i2p": The format proposed previously does not appear to make sense and includes extraneous fields.
+Since no actual implementations of that format are known, it has been deprecated in favour of a format more uniform with the "tor" item type.

 Possible Future Directions
 --------------------------